 In order for all of our students to succeed, the education system must provide the academic support and encouragement at-risk children need to thrive.

-At the Corporation for National and Community Service, we believe that all students can succeed when given the chance and we have a simple strategy: Create the conditions that make children and youth want to learn, and give them the opportunity to achieve.
+At the Corporation for National and Community Service (CNCS), we believe that all students can thrive when given the chance and we have a simple strategy: Create the conditions that make children and youth want to learn, and give them the opportunity to achieve.

-We do this by serving in schools and building capacity in communities across America.
-Our AmeriCorps members, RSVP volunteers, and Social Innovation Fund grantees improve students' academic achievement by increasing their engagement and providing one-on-one time with a concerned, involved adult.
+We do this by serving in nearly 12,000 schools, including 1 out of every 4 low-performing schools and 1 out of every 10 charter schools, building capacity in communities across America.
+Our AmeriCorps members and Senior Corps volunteers improve students' academic achievement by increasing their engagement and providing one-on-one time with a concerned, involved adult.

 Strategies that help students learn include extended-day and school-year programs, tutoring, mentoring, family involvement, and teacher support.
 They also involve service-learning opportunities that give students the chance to experience meaningful lessons that teach them about their world inside and outside the school’s classrooms or campus.

 We connect caring, capable people with students who benefit from their time and personal attention.
-Millions of people serve to help millions of students succeed.
+National service has helped millions of people serve to help millions of students succeed from pre-K to college.